Lemmy: Sexual activity

+Dave Grohl comments

 Dave Grohl, on his Probot website, describes musicians with whom he has worked.
 In his entry for Lemmy, he wrote:

 We recorded [Lemmy's] track in Los Angeles in maybe two takes about a year and a half ago.
 Until then I'd never met what I'd call a real rock 'n' roll hero before.
 Fuck Elvis and Keith Richards, Lemmy's the king of rock 'n' roll—he told me he never considered Motörhead a metal band, he was quite adamant.
 Lemmy's a living, breathing, drinking and snorting fucking legend.
 No one else comes close.